Kyle Larson: 2019

 Before the start of the 2019 season, Larson lost his primary sponsor DC Solar, whose headquarters had been raided by the FBI on December 18, 2018.
 Larson began the season with a seventh-place finish at the 2019 Daytona 500.
 A week later at Atlanta, Larson led over 100 laps before he was penalized for speeding on pit road which sent him to the back of the field and finished 12th.
 On February 26, Larson sparked controversy on the NBC Sports segment Splash & Go! with host Rick Allen when he jokingly implied that Hendrick Motorsports starts "cheating and finding some speed" a couple of months into the start of a season.
 Larson later apologized to Rick Hendrick for his comments.

 At the Talladega spring race, Larson was involved in a major accident on the final lap when his car went airborne and rolled over multiple times.
 He was uninjured.
 On May 18, Larson won the Monster Energy NASCAR All-Star Race.
 After a second-place finish at Darlington, Larson clinched his spot in the playoffs for the fourth straight year despite no wins.

-Larson scored a win at Dover, snapped a 75-race winless streak to advance into the Round of 8.
+Larson scored his first win of the season at Dover, snapped a 75-race winless streak to advance into the Round of 8.
 At the Talladega fall race, Larson was involved in a multi-car wreck on lap 108 that left him with a fractured lower rib.
-Despite a fourth-place finish at Phoenix, Larson failed to advance the Championship 4.
+Despite a fourth-place finish at Phoenix, Larson failed to make the Championship 4.
 He ended the season sixth in the points standings, his career-best to date.